andydw2022/python-challenge-rework/README.md

 # python-challenge_rework
 Rework based on constructive comments by markers.
-Basically misunderstanding in what was asked for afor PyBank and missing election and bank analysis narrative
+Basically misunderstanding in what was asked for PyBank and missing election and bank analysis narrative

 ---------------------------------------------------------------------------------------------------------